katelynbillings/RepData_PeerAssessment2/StormAnalysis.md

 ##      7     19      1      9     21 281832      1   1994 618413
 ```

-It is unclear what factor levels -, ?, + mean so we will remove the data that
+It is unclear what factor levels -, ?, + mean.
+Moreover, this subset of data
+represents a very small proportion of the overall data.
+As a result, the data
-contain these factor levels:
+that contain these factor levels will be removed:

 ```r